blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

     puppet:~# puppet agent --test --noop

-with no problems report.
+with no problems to report.
 The final message output will be:

 > Exiting; no certificate found and waitforcert is disabled

-This means that the puppet agent did make a connection to the puppet master server but rejected sending any catalogs down as the key presented by the client was unknown to the server: you must _sign_ the certificate.
+This means that the puppet agent did make a connection to the puppet master server but rejected sending any catalogs down as the key presented by the client was unknown to the server: you must sign the certificate.

-    puppet:~# puppet cert sign puppet.troutwine.us
+    puppet:~# puppet cert --sign puppet.troutwine.us
     notice: Signed certificate request for puppet.troutwine.us
     notice: Removing file Puppet::SSL::CertificateRequest puppet.troutwine.us at '/var/lib/puppet/ssl/ca/requests/puppet.troutwine.us.pem'